-Twitter breaks silence on McGowan suspension
+Twitter breaks its silence on McGowan suspension

 And while more transparency certainly sounds like a good idea, if it’s just going to be more selective transparency — as Twitter has deployed in this instance — that’s hardly going to engender a new dawn of trust in its actions.

-Moreover, if the company’s leadership continues to let its platform be weaponized by co-ordinated groups of abusers to conduct targeted harassment against anyone they choose it will find large swathes of its user base continue to view it with mistrust — if they don’t just up sticks and ditch Twitter entirely.
+Moreover, if the company’s leadership continues to let its platform be weaponized by co-ordinated groups of abusers to conduct targeted harassment against anyone they choose then it will find large swathes of its user-base continue to view it with mistrust — if they don’t just up sticks and ditch Twitter entirely.

 Saying you’re ‘good people‘ yet doing nothing to fix a major abuse problem is the story of Twitter’s current leadership (and likely contributes to the growth problem bogging down its business).